openedx-unsupported/openedxstats/README.md

 *Coming soon*

 ##License
-Please see the file named LICENSE.txt
+Please see the file named LICENSE.rst

 ##Contact Info
 Please send all feature requests, questions, bugs, or other comments to: *Coming soon*